Hidaayah-7/DSA_SQL_PROJECT/README.md

  ### Exploratory Data Analysis
-   This Exploratory Data Analysis (EDA) report aims to provide a comprehensive details of the Analysis performed.
+   This Exploratory Data Analysis (EDA) report aims to provide a comprehensive details of the Analysis performed on the Order Data.

 #### Case Scenario I
 1. Which product category had the highest sales?